otrv4/otrv4/otrv4.md

   Otherwise:

     * To validate the data message:
       * Verify the MAC tag.
-In the case of a non-interactive auth message, verify it with the Auth Mac as defined in the 'Non-Interactive-Auth Message' section.
+In the case of a Non-Interactive-Auth message, verify it with the Auth Mac as defined in the 'Non-Interactive-Auth Message' section.
       * Check if the message version is allowed.